artakhak/IoC.Configuration/docs/sample-configuration-file/index.rst

                 <!--
-                Test DI picking the default constructor when instantiating the implementation, if parameters element is present, and using non-default constructor otherwise, with injected parameters) -->
+                Test DI picking the default constructor when instantiating the implementation, if parameters element is present, and using non-default constructor otherwise, with injected parameters.
+                -->
                 <service type="SharedServices.Interfaces.IInterface9" assembly="shared_services">
                     <implementation type="SharedServices.Implementations.Interface9_Impl1"